hirengondhiya/HirenGondhiya_T1A1/README.md

 **Identify TWO commonly used programming languages and explain the benefits and drawbacks of each.
 200 - 400 words on each language**

 ---
-1. C# is one of the languages supported by Microsoft .NET framework.
-The C# language is the preferred architecture for backend programming and automation in Windows environments.
+1. C# is one of the languages supported by the Microsoft .NET framework.
+The C# language is the default language programming backend and self-operating applications using .net framework.
 - Benefits:
-  - Its C-style syntax is much more popular with programmers who are used to languages such as Java or C++.
-Due to this it is very easy to adopt programmers who have experience with other programming languages.
+  - C# syntax is very similar to C and C++ programming languages.
+Since these two languages were the most early built languages a lot of experienced programmers have had at least some experience with them.
+That made it very easy to adopt C# for the programmers who have had experience with other programming languages.
   - It integrates well with Windows.
-You don't need any special configurations to get a C# program to run in your Windows environment.
-Whether it's a web application, a Windows service, or a desktop app, C# programs are easily deployed on the network.
-As long as the target server or workstation supports .NET, your C# program deployment should be a smooth transition from development to production.
+It is very easy to run C# applications on Windows devices because most of the modern Windows devices comes pre-installed with the .Net framework.
-  - C# is a compiled language, which means that the code stored on a public-facing server is in binary form.
-If the server gets hacked, the hacker doesn't automatically have access to the source code, with C#, the hacker must decompile or "crack" the software before the critical components of the program can be exploited.
+  - To execute a C# code it first needs to be converted into intermediate code using a C# compiler.
+This makes it hard to steal the source code from the server where the application is deployed.
+For example, if the server gets hacked, the hacker doesn't automatically have access to the source code, with C#, the hacker must decompile or "crack" the software before the critical components of the program can be exploited.
 - Drawbacks
-  - Eventhough compiling provides advantages it has its drawbacks as well which are inherited by C# being the compiled language.
-For example: Since the source code must be compiled each time a change is made, the whole application is required to be deployed again.
-This often leads to added bugs if a minor change isn't thoroughly tested.
+  - Even though compiling provides advantages it has its drawbacks as well which are inherited by C# being the compiled language.
+For example: Since the source code must be compiled each time a change is made, the whole application is required to be deployed again and if the application is not thoroughly tested minor bugs can easily slip to the production.
   - Since C# is a part of the .NET framework, the server running the application must support the .Net ecosystem.

 2. C Programming

+    C programming is a high-level programming language that was introduced in 1972 by its developer Dennis Ritchie.
 - Benefits
-  - Faster app execution: C compiler convets the source code into machine level binary code.
-This results in efficient program execution since the system can execute the application without need for additional run time to execute the application.
+  - Faster app execution: C compiler converts the source code into machine level binary code.
+This results in efficient program execution since the system can execute the application without the need for additional run time to execute the application.
-  - Ability to run on minimum hardware: The resultant binary from C program is very light weight application which can run with system with minimal resources.
+  - Ability to run on minimum hardware: The resultant binary from the C program is a very lightweight application that can run with a system with minimal resources.
 Hence C programming is very useful to create firmware for smart devices.
 - Drawbacks
-  - Does not support OOPS: C programming language does not support oops (Object Oriented Programming) features which leads to a lot of difficulty in maintaining a large code base.
+  - Does not support OOPS: C programming language does not support oops (Object Oriented Programming) features which leads to a lot of difficulty in maintaining a large codebase.
-  - No run time type checking: A C program does not check if valid data type is assigned to a variable or another type during execution of a program instead it does automatic type conversion.
-This leads to undesired results and complex bugs if programmer is not mindful of the above fact.
+  - No run-time type checking: A C program does not check if the valid data type is assigned to a variable or another type during execution of a program instead it does automatic type conversion.
+This leads to undesired results and complex bugs if the programmer is not mindful of the above fact.
   - No Exception Handling: The C compiler checks for syntax errors however there is no provision to handle run time errors.
-This results in application crashing suddenly if the programmer does handle each run time error.
+This results in the application crashing suddenly if the programmer does handle each run time error.
-  - Lack of Garbage Collection: In C programming dynamic memory management is responsibility of the programmer.
-If the application requests for memory from heap it is responsibility of the programmer to release it at the end of the execution of the program.
-If memory management is not correctly implemented by a programmer the system may not be able to utilize the resources efficiently and it will result in overall performance degradation of computer system until system restart.
+  - Lack of Garbage Collection: In C programming dynamic memory management is the responsibility of the programmer.
+If the application requests for memory from heap it is the responsibility of the programmer to release it at the end of the execution of the program.
+If memory management is not correctly implemented by a programmer the system may not be able to utilize the resources efficiently and it will result in overall performance degradation of the computer system until system restart.

 # Q7
 **Identify TWO ethical issues from the areas below and discuss the extent to which an IT professional is ethically responsible in terms of the issue.**